Claude 3.5 vs Claude 4: Complete Model Comparison Guide

 Large Projects & Architecture:

-- Why: Best at understanding complex systems and dependencies
+- Why: Best at understanding complex systems and dependencies, with 4.1 offering enhanced coding performance

 Daily Development Workflow: